-E. The Feedback Process
+F. The Feedback Process

 - 1. Routine clinical feedback will continue to be given at the end of the semester to the candidate by the faculty person who is the campus supervisor for practicum/internship class. - 2.
-Each student will be assigned a faculty member who will serve as the candidate's academic advisor. - a) In the event that issues are raised relative to a given candidate at the PAC review meeting of the counseling faculty, the faculty advisor and/or the program director will meet with the candidate to discuss the concerns. - b) The faculty advisor and/or counseling program director will make a full disclosure of the concerns raised, and if requested by the student or the PAC committee, compose a written statement delineating the concerns.
-The candidate, in turn, will follow-up with a "remedial written plan" (including a time frame) for the approval of the faculty advisor and PAC committee. - c) In the event that the issues of concern are such that the counseling faculty assessment results in a tentative judgment to recommend suspension or dismissal from the counseling program, the faculty advisor or program director will communicate with the student to discuss the concerns and to gather data from the student which might have an impact on the decision.
-After conferring with the student, the faculty advisor or program director provides the counseling faculty with information gathered from the student.
+In the event that issues are raised relative to a given candidate at the PAC review meeting of the counseling faculty, the program director will meet with the candidate to discuss the concerns. - a) The counseling program director will make a full disclosure of the concerns raised, and if requested by the student or the PAC committee, compose a written statement delineating the concerns.
+The candidate, in turn, will follow-up with a "remedial written plan" (including a time frame) for the approval of the faculty advisor and PAC committee. - b) In the event that the issues of concern are such that the counseling faculty assessment results in a tentative judgment to recommend suspension or dismissal from the counseling program, the faculty advisor or program director will communicate with the student to discuss the concerns and to gather data from the student which might have an impact on the decision.
+After conferring with the student, the program director provides the counseling faculty with information gathered from the student.
 If the decision to recommend suspension or dismissal from the program is made, a written notice is sent to the student by the director of the program.
 Referrals to suspend or dismiss are given to the Student Development Committee.
-The student will be given the opportunity to appeal the referral before the action to suspend or dismiss is implemented. - d) In the case of dismissal from the program, after at least a two-year minimum waiting period, re-admittance to the program can be considered.
+The student will be given the opportunity to appeal the referral before the action to suspend or dismiss is implemented.

+c) In the case of dismissal from the program, after at least a two-year minimum waiting period, re-admittance to the program can be considered.